Randomized truncation of quantum states: Application to matrix product states

-This randomized truncation scheme can in principle be used in any MPS algorithm that requires bond dimension truncation; whether it is beneficial in practice will depend on the application at hand and how well trace distance or robustness correlate with the relevant metrics.
-Crucially, the computational cost of the randomized truncation is comparable to that of the standard deterministic truncation.
-It requires computing the Schmidt decomposition at each bond (which is also needed in any case for deterministic truncation), and then applying the algorithms from \cref{sec:optimal_density_matrix_td} or \cref{sec:robustness}.
-These algorithms require computing the weights (which can be done efficiently, and in practice has cost $O(r_m D)$ per iteration when using the Newton method with the diagonal approximation), and then the sampling step takes $O(D)$, which is subleading compared to the SVD step.
-We should now compare the cost of taking multiple samples using randomized truncation, with the cost of a larger bond dimension using deterministic truncation to reach the same precision.
+Randomized truncation can in principle be used as a subroutine in any MPS algorithm that requires bond dimension truncation, including TEBD and DMRG (see, e.g., \cite{SCHOLLWOCK201196}).
+Whether it is beneficial in practice will depend on the application at hand and how well trace distance or robustness correlate with the relevant metrics for success.
+Crucially, the computational cost of the randomized truncation may be comparable to the standard method.
+Note that in either case we must perform Schmidt decompositions at each bond.
+However, for randomized truncation we must in addition apply the algorithms from \Cref{sec:optimal_density_matrix_td} or \Cref{sec:robustness}, which require computing the weights in a max-entropy distribution.
+As shown in \Cref{sec:max_entropy}, this can be done efficiently and in practice has cost $O(\chi d)$ per iteration when using the Newton method with the diagonal approximation outlined in \Cref{sec:fast_algorithms}.
+Upon solving for the weights, obtaining a single sample of the Schmidt coefficients at a given bond takes $O(\chi)$ time.
+Each of these times is subleading compared to the amount of time to perform the SVDs in the deterministic truncation.
+To fully evaluate the utility of the method, it remains to determine the number of iterations and samples needed, and then compare this with the cost of reaching the same precision with deterministic truncation and a larger bond dimension.
 We leave a detailed analysis of this tradeoff to future work.

-The use of a randomized tensor network truncation algorithm has previously been proposed by Ferris \cite{Ferris15}, which we discuss for comparison.
-There are two key differences.
-Before getting into the differences, we can understand both our robustness-optimal scheme and Ferris' as examples of using importance sampling to produced unbiased $k$-sparse estimators of the target vector $v$.
-The general framework in both cases is to choose a distribution $p$ over $S\in \binom{[d]}{k}$ and to replace $v$ with a random vector \be w(S) = \sum_{i\in S} \frac{v_i}{q_i k} e_i, \ee with $S\sim p$ and $q_i \coloneq p[i\in S]$ (as in \cref{eq:k_sparse_estimate_intuition}).
-The $v_i/q_i$ coefficients arise from the importance-sampling framework and yield the unbiased condition $\bbE[w(S)]=v$.
-(We are glossing over the normalization condition which we use but Ferris doesn't.
-Thus our states actually satisfy $\bbE[w(S)]=(1+R)^{-1/2} v$.)